FICS/atcmd/extract/README.md

 * `EXTUSER` and `EXTGROUP`: when the keepstuff flag is set, saved contents will have their ownership and group changed to the designated values of `EXTUSER` and `EXTGROUP`.

 ##### Dependencies:
 Our extract script requires a number of dependencies, which we list below.
 Make sure to acquire or install all of these and adjust the locations to the binaries/executables prior to running our **atextract.sh** script.
 If all 17 tools are placed in the same directory, this may be done by simply adjusting the DEPPATH variable.
+[You can try out our ZIP of our tools folder (Mega Link)](https://mega.nz/file/Lgwz1DLB#GeG6YYbsykbOdonNyFFtqaC58quUzPDvQoBn1Al3J0g) (Ubuntu 16.04 compiles) to speed up the process.
 Otherwise, manually update lines 61 through 79.

 1. **simg2img**: converts Android sparse image format (simg) into mountable filesystem images (img).
 Sparse images may be standalone files or a collection of broken-apart chunks.